 Here is your handy printable recipe:

-- Place onions, vanilla, apple juice, water and liquid smoke, if using, into Pressure Cooker cooking pot.
+- Place onions, vanilla, apple juice, apple cider and liquid smoke into cooking pot.

-- Salt and pepper the ribs and place into pot.
+- Curl the ribs and place into cooking pot.

 - Lock on lid and close Pressure Valve